GlobalSport/state-decorator/README.md

 - **ConflictPolicy.REJECT**: Conflicting action calls are unwanted, they will be rejected with an error.
 - **ConflictPolicy.KEEP_ALL** (default): All conflicting action calls will be chained and executed one after the other.
 - **ConflictPolicy.KEEP_LAST**: Only the more recent conflicting action call will be executed after the previously ongoing call is resolved.
 Use case: editor with auto save feature.
-- **ConflictPolicy.REUSE**: If an action is already ongoing, the promise is reused.
+- **ConflictPolicy.REUSE**: If an action is already ongoing, the promise is reused, if the arguments are the same (shallow comparison).
+Otherwise fallback to **ConflictPolicy.KEEP_ALL**.
 Useful for GET requests.
 - **ConflictPolicy.PARALLEL**: Actions are executed in parallel.
   - Use case: several calls with different parameters.
   - A _getPromiseId_ function must be provided to assign an identifier to each call from call arguments.